“Not Not The Royal Academy Summer Exhibition” from15th June – 20th August 2022

 Wilson was included in a major arts feature in the Sunday Times magazine in 2000, titled, “Altered Images” A full colour feature on a selection of up & coming abstract artists.

-Wilson has exhibited extensively both at home and abroad, in cities such as Paris, Copenhagen and New York.
+Wilson has exhibited extensively both at home and abroad, in cities such as London, Paris, Copenhagen and New York.
 Wilson continues to exhibit her work both nationally and internationally.
 Her work is represented in numerous public, private and corporate collections around the world and has been used on the covers of a number of high profile publications.

 See also a selection of Limited Edition Prints by Lorna Wilson here.